explain how uncontrolled cell division can result in the formation of a tumour

 OutcomeControlled tissue growth and replacementMass formation; possible invasion and metastasis

-Suggested diagram: Flowchart showing normal cell‑cycle control versus deregulated pathways leading to tumour formation, highlighting the roles of cyclins, CDKs, tumour‑suppressor genes, and oncogenes.
+Flowchart contrasting normal cell‑cycle control with deregulated pathways leading to tumour formation

 Summary

-Uncontrolled cell division arises when the intricate network of cyclins, CDKs, checkpoints, and tumour‑suppressor genes is disrupted.
-The resulting loss of regulation allows cells with damaged DNA to proliferate, forming a tumour.
-Understanding these molecular mechanisms is essential for developing targeted therapies that restore normal control or specifically eliminate tumour cells.
+Uncontrolled cell division arises when the tightly regulated network of cyclins, CDKs, checkpoints, and tumour‑suppressor genes is disrupted.
+The loss of these controls permits cells with damaged DNA to proliferate, forming a tumour.
+Understanding these mechanisms is fundamental to the study of cancer biology and the development of targeted therapies.